Saeed Kamali Dehghan: Twelve Plus One (2017)

 Saeed Kamali Dehghan's first book, Twelve Plus One, was published in Iran in January 2017 by Ofoq Publications.
 It is a collection of his interviews with 12 writers and one film-maker, including Mario Vargas Llosa, Paul Auster, EL Doctorow and David Lynch.
 He has conducted several other original interviews with internationally known writers including John Barth, E. L. Doctorow, Eric-Emmanuel Schmitt, Amélie Nothomb, Andreï Makine, Isabel Allende, Tzvetan Todorov, T. C. Boyle, Alain de Botton and Noam Chomsky.

+Detention in Morocco

+In September 2019, he was detained in and then expelled from Morocco for reporting there for The Guardian about anti-corruption protests.

 Murder of Jamal Khashoggi (2018)

-On 8 November 2018, Kamali Dehghan tweeted that Saudi Arabian journalist Jamal Khashoggi had been murdered because he was planning on publishing details about the Iranian government's ties to Mohammed bin Salman and Saud al-Qahtani.
+On 8 November 2018, Kamali Dehghan tweeted that Saudi Arabian journalist Jamal Khashoggi had been murdered because he was planning on publishing details about the network Iran International's ties to Mohammed bin Salman and Saud al-Qahtani.
 Shortly afterwards, he deleted the tweets.
 The Iranian foreign minister, Mohammad Javad Zarif, dismissed the comments as "improbable".

+He was reassigned from the Iran desk of his newspaper as a result of these claims, and subsequently suffered from poor mental health.